AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Additionally, legacy systems in manufacturing may not offer the level of data integration required for AI operations, which could limit the effectiveness of AI-driven processes.

 Integrating generative AI into manufacturing processes can increase exposure to cybersecurity risks.
-Hackers may target AI systems to gain access to sensitive operational data, disrupt production lines, or manipulate AI models, potentially causing errors in manufacturing workflows.
+Hackers may target AI systems to gain access to sensitive operational data, disrupt production lines, or manipulate AI models, which could lead to errors in manufacturing workflows.

 Advanced cybersecurity measures are necessary to protect AI systems from such attacks.
 This can add complexity and increase the cost of implementation.